Actcheng/100-days-of-code/r2-log.md

 4. Data structures
 5. Compare different weather API

+### R2D62: 26 Oct, 2019
+Looking at images for training the classifier, but there seems to be many watermarks on it.
+Not sure if it will hurt the training or not.

+### R2D61: 25 Oct, 2019
+Coding Challenge.

 ### R2D60: 24 Oct, 2019
 Started fastai.
 Hope to finish part I wthin this 100DaysOfCode challenge.